lando/lando/examples/pantheon-drupal8/README.md

 cd drupal8
 lando drush status | grep "Connected"

-# Should have 755 on pulled files
+# Should use the drush in pantheon.yml
 cd drupal8
-lando ssh -s appserver -c "stat sites/default/files/field/image/Lando-Calrissian-Cloud-City-Administrator.jpg" | grep "Access" | grep "0755"

-# Should have drush
-cd drupal8
-lando drush version
+lando drush version | grep 10.

 # Should have terminus
 cd drupal8